1976 United States presidential election in Wisconsin

-The 1976 United States presidential election in Wisconsin took place on November 2, 1976 as part of the 1976 United States presidential election.
+The 1976 United States presidential election in Wisconsin took place on November 2, 1976, as part of the 1976 United States presidential election.
 Jimmy Carter won the state of Wisconsin with 49.50 percent of the vote giving him 11 electoral votes.

 In September, President Ford announced he would devote $20,000 to campaigning in Wisconsin.
 The state was one of ten he considered critical to defeating Carter, but Ford devoted less money to it than any of the others.
 During his campaign, Ford focused chiefly on the Catholic working-class electorate in South Milwaukee, whose hierarchy had been disappointed Carter was not committed – following Roe v.
 Wade – to a constitutional amendment banning abortion.

 Carter himself responded by visiting white ethnic communities in the state during September.
 His campaign amongst the Polish-Americans and Greek-Americans in the southeast of the state was strongly aimed at Ford's policy towards the totalitarian regimes of Eastern Europe and their human rights violations.

 In early October, polls showed Wisconsin as a tossup.
 Aided by a return of traditionally Democratic Catholic voters and a gain amongst nonpartisans, Carter established a lead in mid-October polls.
 The Georgia Governor would retain this lead to election day, and carry Wisconsin by 1.68 points.
 This result nonetheless made Wisconsin 0.43% more Republican than the nation at large.
 Wisconsin was the tipping-point state of the election.

-Ronald Reagan would flip Wisconsin back into the Republican column in 1980 and 1984, but Carter’s victory was a sign of things to come for the state, as it would transition into a Democratic-leaning swing state in 1988, and would vote Republican only once since then.
-This is the third most recent election in which Wisconsin voted for a different candidate than neighboring Iowa, a phenomenon that has only been repeated twice since, in 2004, and 2020.
+Ronald Reagan would flip Wisconsin back into the Republican column in 1980 and 1984, but Carter's victory was a sign of things to come for the state, as it would transition into a Democratic-leaning swing state in 1988, and would vote Republican only twice since then.
+This is the third most recent election in which Wisconsin voted for a different candidate than neighboring Iowa, a phenomenon that has only been repeated in 2004 and 2020.